 - Urethral pain

 These are just a few of the long list of documented symptoms that could indicate a chronic UTI.
-A more comprehensive list is available here.
+We’ve also put together a more comprehensive list of chronic UTI symptoms.

 The Most Common Causes Of Urinary Tract Infections